How to Open a Business Checking Account With Bad Credit

 Can I open a business account with bad credit?

 Yes, it is possible to open a business bank account with bad credit.
-Some banks may ask some additional questions and there are a few that won’t let you open an account but there are plenty that will be happy to give you a checking account.
+Some banks may ask some additional questions and there are a few that won’t allow you, but there are plenty that may be happy to work with you towards opening a checking account.

 Do they run a credit check to open a business bank account?